 How can parents arrange a visit to Thorn Grove?
 What is involved?

 In order to ensure a smooth transition into Thorn Grove Primary School:

 - Please register as soon as possible and begin to talk to your child about some of the information which is shared on our school website.

 - Call the school 0161 485 1177 or send an email to email@example.com to book a tour of the school.

-- On arrival to the school, you will be welcomed to Thorn Grove.
-Once you have signed in, your tour of the school will take approximately 30 minutes followed by an induction meeting with Mrs Denford (Headteacher).
+- On arrival to the school, you will be welcomed by a member of staff.
+Once you have signed in, your tour of the school will take approximately 30 minutes.
 Your child will then be allocated to a class.